AleksandarJavorovic/cooktopia/README.md

 # CookTopia

 CookTopia is an imaginary e-commerce site, selling modern, functional kitchenware.
+Currently e-store is specialised in selling knives, pots, pans and some extra accesories with intention of future scope expanding.

+Our target customers are anyone wanting functional, modern, high-quality products.

 [CookTopia live project here.](https://cooktopia-3a5b4620860d.herokuapp.com/)